VonHeikemen/lsp-zero.nvim/doc/md/guides/setup-with-nvim-jdtls.md

 * [nvim-dap-ui](https://github.com/rcarriga/nvim-dap-ui) (optional)
 * [cmp-nvim-lsp](https://github.com/hrsh7th/cmp-nvim-lsp) (optional)

-The code to setup the debugger will be disabled.
-To enable it just "uncomment" the call to the function `enable_debugger()`.
+The code to setup the debugger will be disabled by default.
+You can enable it by setting the property `debugger` to `true` in the variable called `features`.

 ## Before we start